Events

 Selection Process:

-The Call for Proposals submission period will end April 30.
-All proposals will then be reviewed and evaluated by a select team of industry professionals.
-Proposal status will be provided by mid-June.
+The Call for Proposals submission period will end May 8.
+All proposals will then be reviewed and evaluated by a select team of industry professionals based on the following selection criteria:

 • Quality of learning objectives and takeaway tools offered to attendees.

-Session participants will be provided with confirmation of session day/time with session acceptance status.
-All participants are expected to adhere to all indicated policies, procedures, and deadlines.
+Proposal status will be provided by late-June.
+All selected participants are expected to adhere to all indicated policies, procedures, and deadlines.

 Questions?